Keyboard shortcuts

 Three reasons.

 1. Bench-driven optimisation.
-The phase_breakdown probe reports per-phase wall time per corpus document.
-Knowing that “this document spends 80% of parse time in Phase 3 classify” tells you exactly where to focus a perf PR.
-A monolithic lex() would force you to re-instrument every PR.
+Per-phase boundaries let cargo bench -p aozora-bench measure each phase’s wall time independently.
+Knowing that “this document spends 80 % of parse time in Phase 3 classify” tells you where the next perf PR belongs.
+A monolithic lex() would force re-instrumentation in every PR.

 2. Spec compliance.
-Each phase corresponds to a discrete transformation that the spec describes.
-If a spec gap shows up in production, it almost always lands in one phase, and the test harness can pin a regression test that exercises that phase only.
+Each phase corresponds to a discrete transformation the spec describes.
+Spec gaps in production almost always land in one phase, and the conformance suite can pin regression fixtures targeting that phase only.

-The cost is conceptual (more API surface internal to the lexer); the win is that every perf decision in the parser has a measurement attached.
+The cost is conceptual (more API surface internal to the crate); the win is that every perf decision in the parser has a measurement attached.

 See also